Project-Herophilus/IntegrationFramework-HDF/iDaaS-Connect-HL7/README.md

 # iDaaS Connect HL7
-This is the upstream for RedHat Healthcare's <a href="https://github.com/RedHat-Healthcare/iDaaS-Connect/tree/master/iDaaS-Connect-HL7" target="_blank">iDaaS Connect HL7</a>. iDaaS Connect HL7 is designed to simplify HL7 integration platform development and delivery. iDAAS has several key components that provide many capabilities. iDAAS Connect is intended ONLY to enable iDAAS connectivity. iDAAS-Connect-HL7 specifically ONLY deals with enabling iDAAS to process the healthcare industry standard HL7 and CCDA based transactions ONLY.
+iDAAS-Connect-HL7 ONLY deals with enabling connecting to/from healthcare industry standard HL7.
+It also can process data for CCDA based transactions ONLY.
 The following transactions are supported:
 - HL7 messages (ADT, ORM, ORU, MFN, MDM, PHA, SCH and VXU) from any vendor and any version of HL7 v2.
 - CCDA Events